justinhluo/Pastel-Sketch/README.md

 # Pastel Sketch

 A simple and colorful pixel art sketching web app built with HTML, CSS, and JavaScript — no CSS Grid, just flexbox!
 Draw with pastel colors or a rainbow palette, toggle grid lines, and adjust the canvas resolution dynamically.
+Part of The Odin Project full stack cirriculum.

 ---